jeonghanlee/EPICS-env/README.md

 Note that due to `measComp`, one needs to set up a vendor library.
 Please check https://github.com/jeonghanlee/uldaq-env with `/usr/local` installation path.

+Note that due to `pvxs`, one needs to run `make symlinks` mandatory.
+It allows us to use the proper path for pvxs executable files and libraries with the environment.
+We use the bundle `libevnet` instead of a system library.

 ```bash
 make init
 make conf